FarronF/limerick-council-meetings/meetings/2022/12/12-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 10th October 2022.md

 Members thanked D. McGuigan for the presentation and stated that it will simplify the process

 for applying for planning permission in the future.
+Replying to queries, D. McGuigan stated:
+---
-Replying to queries, D. McGuigan stated:---  Planning applications will still be able to be submitted by post / in person
+ Planning applications will still be able to be submitted by post / in person

  Maps will be directly uploaded in pdf format so they should be of better quality/resolution